Best Buckwheat Pillow Review 2019

-This is a type of firm pillow, which means it's best suited for either side or back sleepers.
+This is a type of firm pillows, which means it's best suited for either back or side sleepers.
 It isn't the best for stomach sleepers due to its firmness, which may cause discomfort and spinal misalignment from it.

 Are You a Hot Sleeper?

-If you live in warm climates or suffer from night sweats and/or hot flashes, then the best buckwheat pillow is right for you.
-It offers breathability and better ventilation to help your head and neck stay cool throughout the night.
+If you suffer from night sweats and/or hot flashes, then the buckwheat pillow is right for you.
+It offers breathability and better ventilation to help your head neck stay cool throughout the night.
 No more complaining about waking up sweaty.

 Do You Snore?

-You'll be surprised to know that buckwheat hulls can actually help alleviate your snoring!
-While it isn't a direct solution to sleeping disorders like sleep apnea, it can help reduce the chances of snoring because of how supportive it is.
+You'll be surprised to know that buckwheat hulls can actually help reduce your snoring!
+While it isn't a direct solution to sleep disorders like sleep apnea, it can help reduce the chances of snoring because of how supportive it is.